UniversalDependencies/docs/validation.md

 [Line                   66]: Repeated features are disallowed: ind_pres_3s=y
 [Line                   67]: Spurious morphological feature: 'fs=y'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 ...suppressing further errors regarding Morpho
-[Tree number 186 on line 5092]: Non-tree structure.
-Words 3,4,5,6,7,11 are not reachable from the root 0.
 [Line                   10935]: Column FORM is not allowed to contain whitespace: '2 865'
 [Line                   10935]: Column LEMMA is not allowed to contain whitespace: '2 865'
 [Line                   10942]: Column FORM is not allowed to contain whitespace: '3 872'